SEGUC17/code-breackers/README.md

 2.18 As a user, I can invite my friends to register at the platform to take advantage of offers and reservations capability.	- Kareem Abdelaziz	- In-progress
-3.3 As a service provider, I can add offers and promotions to attract more clients to my service.	- Ahmed Rezk	- In-progress As a user, I can view my profile.	- Ahmed Rezk	- In-progress As a service provider, I can view my profile.	- Ahmed Rezk -	In-progress 3.2 As a service provider, I can add services because I have something new to offer. - Nadeen Ashraf - In-progress 3.4 As a service provider, I can update my information to keep the platform updated with new information. - Nadeen Ashraf - In-progress
+3.3 As a service provider, I can add offers and promotions to attract more clients to my service.	- Ahmed Rezk	- In-progress As a user, I can view my profile.	- Ahmed Rezk	- In-progress 2.14 As a user, I can change account details to keep my account updated with new information. - Ahmed Rezk	- In-progress As a service provider, I can view my profile.	- Ahmed Rezk -	In-progress 3.2 As a service provider, I can add services because I have something new to offer. - Nadeen Ashraf - In-progress 3.4 As a service provider, I can update my information to keep the platform updated with new information. - Nadeen Ashraf - In-progress